 NA The organization does not provide shelter services.

 DV 2.08

+When the organization provides shelter and/or hotline services, supervisors or other designated personnel are available or on call 24 hours a day.

+Interpretation: This standard may be implemented through on-call consultation or a formal arrangement with another entity if organizational personnel are not available or on call 24 hours a day.

+NA The organization does not provide shelter and/or hotline services.

+DV 2.09

-The organization minimizes the number of workers assigned to the survivor over the course of their contact with the organization by:
+The organization minimizes the number of workers assigned to survivors over the course of their contact with the organization by:

 assigning a worker at intake or early in the contact; and